p4ulinely/fintwitibov/README.md

     - SentimetoDia (Tweets sentiments)
     - TokensEFrequencias (Tweets tokens and frequencies)
 - Allow mostrarDadosHistoricosMaisSentimentosMaisIntensidadesTweets Endpoint to filter by date.

+### It can be done later

-- Websocket to watch tweets, from either one or many profiles, then store them.
+- Websocket to watch tweets, from either one or many profiles, then store the data.